Jose-MPM/Notes/Courses/English Vi/English VI.md

 			- h in start
 				- honest-onest
 				- hour-our
-			- ch-gh-rh[ar]
+			-  h in ch-gh-rh[ar]
-				- choir-coaiar
+				- choir-kuaier
 				- echo-eco
 				- ghost-gost
 				- rhythm-rithem
-				- rhyme-raime
+				- rhyme-raim
-			- i only in business-bisness
+			- us only in business-bisness
 			- kn-k no pronouns if we have k follow by n
 				- knife-nafe
 				- know-now